Sticky Date Pancakes with Butterscotch Sauce & Roasted Pears – fluffy, light pancakes, warmly spiced with cinnamon & nutmeg. Jump to Recipe

 I realise this is a little late, being the day after the occasion, but yesterday was Mother’s Day here in Australia and New Zealand.
 Like all major holidays now, it is heavily commercially driven – shopping centres were packed with families buying flowers and treats, and baby pink Mother’s Day specials are heavily advertised- but the premise remains.
 Mine was in another country, but I did get a call from one of my brothers – “Claudia!
 What cake should I make for Mum?!”.
-My brothers very rarely put anything in the oven, so this is a rare phone call.
+My brothers very rarely put anything in the oven, so this is an unusual phone call.
 One is just starting to master chocolate self-saucing pudding, largely provoked by self-interest – now that I am no longer living at home, no one else will be making dessert!
 Dad even produces the occasional fruit crumble, missing the after-dinner sugar fix.

 It was my mother and grandmother who started me baking.
 I was always interested in food, as the baby constantly grasping at whatever my parents were eating and the toddler that would climb into the cupboards of strangers in search of cookies, but they gave me the initial boost, the tools to make my own.
 Mum’s double chocolate muffins were a staple lunch box item – the simple mix of wet and dry, yogurt and butter with cocoa and flour, eating as many chocolate chips as possible on the way.
 Lemon yogurt cake was another favourite – everything into a food processor and poured into a old dented ring tin, the fluffy, zesty batter always exploding out the top for a very rustic finished product.